Csson/p5-OpenGbg/README.md

     my $opengbg = OpenGbg->new(key => 'secret-api-key');

 2\.
-You can save it in i file named `.opengbg.ini` in your homedir:
+You can save it in a file named `.opengbg.ini` in your homedir:

     [API]
     key = secret-api-key